farsightsec/axa/README.md

 partially lost data.
 AXA data can be lost before encapsulation in AXA protocol messages or packets.

+For most uses, a protocol such as ssh is used below  AXA layer and above TCP to provide authentication, confidentiality, and integrity.

-It consists of a pair of streams of messages between a "client" such as `sratool` and an AXA server, one stream in each direction.
-Most types of messages are sent by only the client or the server.
+The AXA protocol consists of a pair of streams of messages between a "client" such as `sratool` and an AXA server, one stream in each direction, often ultimately over a single TCP connection.

 The authoritative definition of the protocol starts with the `axalib/protocol.h` file.
 This document is merely an informal supplement to